QuakeWatch Server Manual

 pwdDatabasePortNumber = "###"

-hosting the client-login password database.
-The port number is
+machine hosting the client-login password database.
+The port

 administration.
 If this parameter is not specified or is set to